DK26/osa-mailer-docs/src/setup-windows.md

    ![Task Scheduler Create Task](images/windows_task_scheduler/task_scheduler_new_task.png)

-12. On the `Triggers` tab, press the `New...` button to create a new trigger
+12. On the `Triggers` tab, click on the `New...` button to create a new trigger

    ![Task Scheduler Task Triggers](images/windows_task_scheduler/task_scheduler_create_task_triggers.png)